( *Post updated 3/9/2020. There are affiliate links in this post. You can see my disclosure page here.)

 Sleep is so crucial for both physical and mental health.

-According to The National Sleep Foundation lack of sleep is linked to hypertension, heart disease, depression, diabetes and several other chronic diseases.
+According to The National Sleep Foundation, lack of sleep is linked to hypertension, heart disease, depression, diabetes, and several other chronic diseases.

-The National Sleep Foundation also states that sleep is especially important for children because it is when blood supply to the muscles is increased, energy is restored, tissue growth and repair occur, and important hormones are released for growth and development.
+The National Sleep Foundation also states that sleep is especially crucial for children because it is when blood supply to the muscles is increased, energy is restored, tissue growth and repair occur, and important hormones are released for growth and development.

 We watched our toddler climb out of her crib on a monitor so we could see exactly how she was doing it.
 She made it look so easy!
 She held on to the top bar and put her feet in between the crib slates, hoisting herself to the top, then she teetered on the top bar and balanced until she could get both feet over the sides and jump to the floor.
 Usually, with a big SPLAT.

 I scored the internet for more suggestions and solutions.
-A toddler bed was out of the question because our toddler would not stay in her bed (or room for that matter) for more then 1 minute.
+A toddler bed was out of the question because our toddler would not stay in her bed (or room for that matter) for more than 1 minute.

 Inevitably, we would end up having a little visitor in bed with us every night for the foreseeable future (or worse, roaming the house!).

-My first priority for our daughter was safety.
-I didn’t want her getting hurt while climbing out of her crib, but I also didn’t want her wandering around the house in the middle of the night either.
-And frankly, we ALL needed to get some sleep!
+My priority for our daughter was safety.
+I didn’t want her to get hurt while climbing out of her crib, but I also didn’t want her wandering around the house in the middle of the night either.
+And frankly, we ALL needed to get some sleep!ORDER NOW

 I think it makes her feel safer.
-We have a bedtime routine and our toddler wont even let us leave her room without zipping up her crib tent canopy.
+We have a bedtime routine, and our toddler won’t even let us leave her room without zipping up her crib tent canopy.